 Wondering what to do with leftover mashed potatoes?
 Fry them!
-Fried mashed potatoes are easy-to-make, you only need a skillet and some butter, and taste even better than freshly made mashed potatoes.
+These fried mashed potatoes are easy-to-make.
+You only need a skillet, leftover mashed potatoes, and some butter.With the irresistible crispy edges, these might even taste even better than freshly made mashed potatoes.

 - They taste amazing.
 Crispy and soft and potato-y.